 How do I get a Social Security Number?

-The instructions on how to apply for a Social Security Number and what documents you should bring can be found in Lesson 4 of the InterExchange online orientation and in the Participant Handbook that was sent to you with your acceptance packet.
-You can also refer to the Social Security Administration website for more information.
+You can also find the instructions on how to apply for a Social Security Number and what documents you should bring in the Participant Handbook.
+Please refer to the Social Security Administration website for more information.

 I am moving to a new address.
 Is there anything I need to do?